ThanksCheersHrng/HangmanAiCore/README.md

  - README.txt is a markdown file so I can use the same formatting codes as in RMarkdown (with which I am more familiar)
  - string.lower() will turn every letter in string to lowercase

+Within this repo are the following files:

+ - README.md (this file)
+ - README.txt (an older version of README that you can ignore)
+ - milestone_2.py (an initial piece of code named according to AiCore's instructions)
+ - milestone_3.py (a more developed piece of code on which you can run a single turn of Hangman)

 ## 2. Installation instructions

-To run the Hangman game I've created, I think you'll just be interested in my python file, milestone_2.py (named according to AiCore's directions).
-I don't think it's complicated. git pull my directory () to your device, then run milestone_2.py to play the game.
+To install this game of Hangman, pull this repo or simply copy and paste milestone_3.py into your own file.

 ## 3. Usage instructions

-Run milestone_2.py to play a game of Hangman.
+Run milestone_3.py to play a game of Hangman.
 If you don't know how that game works, here's the general idea: https://www.wikihow.com/Play-Hangman

 ## 4. File structure

+At this stage there is no directory hierarchy.
+There is simply the Hangman folder which contains all relevant documents.

+The structure of milestone_3.py is as follows:

+ - import random
+ - select a random word from a list
+ - define check_guess function
+ - define ask\_for\_input function
+ - call ask_ for _input function.

 ## 5. License information

-?
+This code is following step-by-step instructions from AiCore, so credit for code development goes to them.
+Anyone is welcome to use this code to help their learning.